1. What is the local loop?

 LLU consists of the provision of the local loop by PT Comunicações, S.A., to other licensed operators, so that they may in turn provide users with narrowband and/or broadband services.

-3. How do users benefit from LLU?
+How do users benefit from local loop unbundling (LLU)?

 LLU will enable the promotion of greater competition and dynamisation in the offer of innovative services at the local access level, particularly concerning encouraging the use of e-commerce and information society services, including access to multimedia services and broadband internet.
 Users will consequently have more choice in terms of services, quality and prices.